mistweaverco/zana-client/README.md

 `sync` syncs the installed packages or registry data.

 For packages,
-it will make sure exactly the same packages are installed that are listed in the `zana-lock.json` file.
+it'll make sure exactly the same packages are installed that are listed in the `zana-lock.json` file.

 ```sh